Navya-Narayan/BLINKIT-EXCEL-PROJECT/README.md

 # BLINKIT-EXCEL-PROJECT
-The dashboard is blinkit analysis dashboard and we all know the blinkit app is owned by a zomato company which is a fast grocery delivering app and which is present right now in all the Metro cities in India.
+The dashboard is blinkit analysis dashboard.
+In this project data has been collected from the client, cleaned, processed, analyzed, visualised and then report/dashboard has been created.